islamicity24/AmazonCity/Mod 10/Knowledge Check/FAQ.md

 Overall, using automation to provision resources can help **improve efficiency**, **reduce costs**, and **increase the reliability** and **security of your applications and services**.

+## What are some reason to use automation to provision resources?
+(SELECT TWO)
+1. Lack of version control with manual process
+2. Automation requirement for creating some resources
+3. Alignment with the reliability design principle
+4. Greater expence with manual processes
+5. Automation requirement for high availability

+2. Automation requirement for creating some resources
+5. Automation requirement for high availability
+The reasons to use automation to provision resources are:

+**Automation requirement for creating some resources**: Some resources, such as virtual machines, containers, or databases, may require a high degree of standardization and repeatability.
+Automation allows creating these resources consistently and quickly, reducing errors and improving productivity.

+**Automation requirement for high availability**: Automating the provisioning of resources can improve the availability of the applications running on these resources.
+Automation can help create redundant instances, monitor their health, and automatically replace failed instances with new ones, reducing downtime and improving the reliability of the system.

+## What does AWS OpsWorks do?
+(Select Thrree)
+1. Provides managed Chef instances
+2. Automates operational tasks across AWS resources
+3. Provides managed Kubernetes clusters
+4. Automates server configurtion, deployment and management
+5. Provides managed Puppet instances
+6. Automates containersrized application deployment at scale

+The correct answers are:

+1. Provides managed Chef instances
+4. Automates server configuration, deployment, and management
+5. Provides managed Puppet instances

+AWS OpsWorks is an application management service that helps automate operational tasks across AWS resources.
+It provides managed instances of popular configuration management tools such as Chef and Puppet, allowing users to automate server configuration, deployment, and management.
+OpsWorks also allows for customization of workflows, and offers features such as application monitoring and auto-scaling.
+However, AWS OpsWorks does not provide managed Kubernetes clusters or automate containerized application deployment at scale.

 ## A Fleet of Amazon Elastic Compute Cloud (Amazon EC2) instances require application patches on a regular schedule.
 Which approach is the most efficient?
 1. Create a scheduled task on each instance to download patches